How Many Code and Test Cases Are Enough? Evaluating Test Cases Generation from a Binary-Matrix Perspective: Discussion

-\paragraph{AT Uncover Latent Bugs Beyond GT.} An interesting phenomenon emerged during evaluation: some WCs labeled as WA under GTs produce RE or TLE when executed on ATs.
+\paragraph{AT Uncover Latent Bugs Beyond GT.} An interesting phenomenon emerged during evaluation: some wrong codes labeled as Wrong Answer under GTs produce Runtime Error or Time Limit Error when executed on ATs.
 To verify whether this is due to server overload, we conduct a controlled experiment.
 We sample 350 WCs that exhibited RE/TLE and combined them with about 2.6k random WCs.
 Running these on a 128-core machine, we gradually reduce concurrency from 128 to 88 tasks.
 The RE/TLE frequency remains nearly constant regardless of system load.
 This strongly suggests that advanced methods are indeed capable of producing stricter and more challenging ATs than official GTs, revealing hidden bugs related to performance and robustness.